Schroedinger-Hat/browsir/README.md

 make update
 ```

-This will build the binary and install it to `/usr/local/bin`
+This will build the binary and install it to `$HOME/bin`

-It might prompt you for the password.
-This is because we are trying to write files in locations like `/usr/`.

 Verify the installation:
 ```bash